Halocaridina rubra: Aquaria

 Recent popularity of ʻōpaeʻula as a low-maintenance pet in Hawaiʻi and elsewhere has brought this otherwise obscure decapod crustacean into popular consciousness.
 A long-lived species, ʻōpaeʻula have been known to live for as long as 20 years in captivity.
-Sexes are difficult to distinguish, but gravid females carry clusters of red/maroon eggs under their pleopods, and early larvae are planktonic filter-feeders.
+Sexes are difficult to distinguish, except when gravid females carry clusters of red/maroon eggs under their pleopods.
+Early larvae are planktonic filter-feeders.

 They occasionally molt their shells, which can be seen as silvery exoskeletons at the bottom of the tank.
 There may be some evidence that ʻōpaeʻula mate after molting, or that molting and mating may be related.

 Stressed ʻōpaeʻula tend to hide, though if given plenty of places to hide they are more likely to venture into open spaces. ʻŌpaeʻula are social creatures and are rarely seen fighting, in fact when unstressed they often cluster together while eating or sunbathing.
 Shrimp in tanks can also be seen cleaning themselves or swimming slow laps.

-The shrimp is the animal element of the Ecosphere closed-system aquarium.
+The shrimp is the animal featured in the Ecosphere closed-system aquarium.